Purpose of the Grant Program

 The Finnish institution is responsible for taking care of all practical arrangements related to the U.S. Fulbrighter's visit at the host institution and in the host city.
 Please read important information on the role of the Finnish host institution in making the visit successful.

-We expect the host university to take charge of planning the visit and organizing the following practicalities:
+We expect the host institution to take charge of planning the visit and organizing the following practicalities:

 - Making arrangements and schedules for the visiting Fulbrighter.